singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

       1. What they are missing is Kanban’s key practice of actively managing flow by the team.
 Combine actively managing flow with the practice of improving collaboratively, and you naturally end up with cross-functional, self-organizing teams of people working together to deliver value.
 WIP limits encourages individuals to swarm.
    5. MYTH: Scrum’s Sprint Planning Event is a time waste
       1. The intent of the Sprint Planning meeting isn’t to create a detailed Sprint plan, but to instead come together as a team to decide what goal to achieve and to come up with a plan to complete that goal.
-   6. MYTH: Sprints constrain flow
+   6. MYTH: Sprints Constrain Flow
       1. "The second misunderstanding is that a Development Team can only work on items specified in Sprint Planning.
 Nothing in the Scrum Guide stops a team from embarking on new work mid-Sprint as long as it meets two conditions.
 The first is that <u>the work doesn’t endanger the Sprint Goal</u>.
 The Development Team is still committed to its delivery.
 The second is that the team will have a potentially releasable product Increment for the Sprint Review.
 This means that either the new work will be “Done” by the end of the Sprint or that working on <u>it won’t restrict the team from having a potentially releasable Increment at the end of that Sprint</u>."

 3. [A Kanban Primer for Scrum Teams](https://www.scrum.org/resources/blog/kanban-primer-scrum-teams)